zype/zype.github.io/_posts/2014-12-04-zobjects-in-the-zype-platform.md

 For our actor zobject, we need a field for name, which is a string.
 You can use any familiar data structure when creating a zobject type.
 You can access zobject types using the settings toolbar at the top of your dashboard.
 To add an attribute, click the button Add Attribute.
+You can always return to this page to add additional attributes.

 ![zobject type add attribute](http://i.imgur.com/DOq76qY.png)

-**Step 2: Add a Zobject for your Zobject Type**
+**Step 2: Add a Zobject John Boyega for the Zobject Type Actor**

 Click on your Zobject in the right hand navigation or via the appropriate tile on the dashboard home screen.